 Your arrivals report should include their name, room assignment, notes, and hopefully their projected arrival time.
 If the guest has special requests or requirements, make sure to address each issue before they arrive.
 Preparation is everything!

 Make a list of everything that may affect your property that day.
-From local events to national holidays to conferences, it’s important to be aware of the local setting.
+From local events to national holidays to conferences, it’s important to be prepared for and adapt front desk operations accordingly.

 Create a list of tasks your staff needs to complete every day that are a part of their normal routine, as well as extra tasks that may need to be completed.
 From checking reservations to ensuring online reviews, potential customer emails and questions.
 Depending on the size of your property, your employees may have a wide range of daily tasks or fairly specific ones.

-And then after you’ve done all this, it’s time to do it all again prepare for the next day.
-Remember to include carry over tasks that weren’t complete during the day that need to be completed during the next.
+And then after you’ve done all this, it’s time to do it all again: i.e prepare for the next day.
+Remember to include carryover tasks that weren’t completed during the day but need to be completed during the next.

-The best way to optimize your front desk staff is to properly train and support your staff.
+The best way to optimize your front desk staff is to properly train and support them.
 An empowered staff who can make decisions on the fly and respond to situations effectively will help keep your property running.

 Each property has a unique way of checking in and out guests as well as dealing with common issues.
 Make sure you have a well-documented plan to train people on your operations.
-From the greeting to the information you supply them, to the way rooms are assigned, each part of the process should be documented.
-We also suggest having a go-to person for problems and issues during different shifts, whether that’s the owner, manager, team lead, or veteran employee.
+From the greeting information to the way rooms are assigned, each part of the process should be documented.
+We also suggest having a go-to person for problems and issues during different shifts, whether that’s the owner, manager, team lead, or senior employee.

 Managing a property in this day and age requires more sophisticated products and software.
 Managing several distribution channels, incoming bookings, your online reputation, customer questions, and other tasks take a lot of work.
 Without the right tools, property owners are overwhelmed and put themselves at risk for overbookings and unhappy guests.

-To optimize your front desk operation, give your employees the tools they need to handle reservations, check-ins, check-outs, guest requests, POS capabilities, etc. And of course, you can do all of this with a cloud-based property management system (Cloudbeds has one of those).
-Using excel spreadsheets or (worse) pen and paper, you not only put yourself at risk but dramatically slow down your operation.
-To see what a property management system can do for your property, check out his page.
+To optimize your front desk operations, give your employees the tools they need to handle reservations, check-ins, check-outs, guest requests, POS capabilities, etc. And of course, you can do all of this with a cloud-based property management system (Cloudbeds has one of those).
+Using excel spreadsheets or (worse) pen and paper, you not only put yourself at risk but dramatically slow down your daily activities.
+Many experts agree that the hotel of the future will rely on one software with combined functionalities.

-An optimized front desk will benefit your property many ways.
-Both your employees and your guests benefit from optimized front desk processes.
-From problem management to everyday tasks, it’s important to take a dynamic look at how your property operates.
-Your people and the software that run your property are important to success.
+An efficient front desk will benefit your business in many ways.
+Both your staff’s day-to-day and your guests experience are dependant on it.
+From problem management to everyday tasks, it is important to take a dynamic look at how your property operates.
+Your people and the software that run your front desk operations are ultimately important to success.